 Conversations revolving around Estate Planning and Trusts typically go hand in hand.
 While very useful, establishing and then also planning for a future with a Revocable Living Trust should be approached carefully and with proper legal advice.
-In this post, we’ll discuss how a Revocable Living Trust becomes Irrevocable and how to best plan when it does.
+In this post, we’ll discuss how a Revocable Living Trust becomes Irrevocable and how to best plan for when it does.

 Why to Set up a Revocable Living Trust